 As noted above, ASC 326-20-50-6 requires a new disclosure requirement for Public Business Entities (PBEs) to include certain vintage disclosures, regardless of whether a vintage model is used in estimating the allowance for expected credit losses.
 The disclosures should present the amortized cost basis within each credit quality indicator by year of origination.
-The initial date of the loan funding, not the acquisition date should be used for purchased financing receivables, PCD assets and net investments in leases.
+The vintage disclosures should also include information on gross write-offs recorded in the current reporting period for financing receivables and net investment in leases.
+The initial date of the loan funding, not the acquisition date should be used for purchased financing receivables, purchased credit deteriorated (PCD) assets and net investments in leases.
 Reinsurance recoverable and funded and unfunded amounts of lines of credit, including credit cards do not need to be presented by year of origination.
 Additionally, lines of credit that are converted to term loans should be presented separately and the amount of line of credit arrangements that are converted to term loans during the period should be disclosed.
 An example of the tabular presentation by vintage that would apply for PBEs is illustrated in ASC 326-20-55-79.
 For interim-period disclosures, the current year-to-date originations or purchases should be disclosed as the originations.